"Our spending habits, in combination with our flawed monetary system, if not changed will

 Destroying the value of a currency is immoral and remains unconstitutional.
 It should be illegal.
 And only a responsible Congress can accomplish that.

-we must immediately begin to consider the problems that befall a nation that permits systematic currency depreciation as a tool to gain short-term economic benefits while ignoring the very dangerous long-term consequences to our liberty and prosperity."
+In preparation for the time when we are forced to reform the monetary system, we must immediately begin to consider the problems that befall a nation that permits systematic currency depreciation as a tool to gain short-term economic benefits while ignoring the very dangerous long-term consequences to our liberty and prosperity."

 "Although international trade imbalances are a predictable result of fiat money, the duration and intensity of the cycles associated with it are not.
-A reserve currency, such as is the dollar, is treated by the market quite differently than another fiat currency.
+A reserve currency, such as is the dollar, is treated by the market quite differently than another fiat currency.1998

 The issuer of a reserve currency - in this case the United States - has greater latitude for inflating and can tolerate a current account deficit for much longer periods of time than other countries not enjoying the same benefit.
 But economic law, although at times it may seem lax, is ruthless in always demanding that economic imbalances arising from abuse of economic principles be rectified.
+In spite of the benefits that reserve currency countries enjoy, financial bubbles still occur and their prolongation, for whatever reason, only means the inevitable adjustment, when it comes, is more harsh.

 Our current state of imbalance includes a huge US/foreign debt of $1.5 trillion, a record 20% of GDP and is a consequence of our continuously running a huge monthly current account deficit that shows no signs of soon abating.
 We are now the world's greatest debtor.
 The consequence of this deficit cannot be avoided.
 Our current account deficit has continued longer than many would have expected.
 But not knowing how long and to what extent deficits can go is not unusual.
+The precise event that starts the reversal in the trade balance is also unpredictable.
+The reversal itself is not."

 International Economic Turmoil, Dr. Ron Paul, September 15 1998

 "The notion being that once governments inflate, create new credit for the purpose of driving down interest rates, the low interest rates send bad signals, confusing signals, to business people, who do dumb things.
 They overinvest, there is overcapacity, they have malinvestment, and they tend to accumulate a lot more debt.
 Banks loan out more money.
 But this is a consequence of the central banks' error of creating too much credit.
-And then, again, this leads to the speculations and to the derivatives markets that you mentioned."
+And then, again, this leads to the speculations and to the derivatives markets that you mentioned."The Bubble, Dr. Ron Paul, April 28 1998

 "Stock prices, though, are greatly inflated ...
 The NASDAQ is now selling at 85 times earning.
-There is no doubt that most stock prices are grossly inflated and probably represent the greatest financial bubble known in history."
+There is no doubt that most stock prices are grossly inflated and probably represent the greatest financial bubble known in history."1997

 "The basic cause of any financial bubble is the artificial creation of credit by a central bank (in this case our Federal Reserve).
 Artificially creating credit causes the currency to depreciate in value over time.
 It is important to understand the predictable economic problems that result from a depreciating currency: